databricks/databricks-vscode/CONTRIBUTING.md

 Server uploads are cached by CLI version.
 Rebuilding uncommitted changes can keep the same version and silently reuse an earlier server binary, even with a new `--name`.
-For another server revision, create a new local CLI commit, run `./task --force snapshot-release`, replace the bundled client, and repeat the upload step.
+For another server revision, create a new local CLI commit, run `./task --force snapshot-release`, rebuild the linked client, and repeat the upload step.
 Stop the previous preview's SSH job so a running server is not reused.

 If you launch VS Code with a custom `--user-data-dir`, also copy the Remote-SSH settings the CLI adds to your normal VS Code user settings into that profile's